Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Nonequilibrium dynamical structure factor

 \subsection{Spin dynamical structure factor}

 The spin dynamical structure factor in the ladder in equilibrium is dominated by the strong AF correlations, leading to a large response around the $(\pi,\pi)$ point.

 We compute the dynamical spin response $S(k_x,k_y,\omega,t)$ using Eq.~\ref{eq:Isingletime} before pumping, mid way through the pump at $t=\pi/2$ and after the pump at $t=10$.
-Fig.~\ref{fig:struc_fac_ky_PI_legsquench} shows the spin response for $k_y=\pi$ as a function of $\omega$ and $k_x$ for a leg direction pump with $A_0=1$ at three different times: $t=-10$ before pumping (equivalent to the equilibrium result), during the pump at $t=\pi/2$, and at $t=10$ after pumping.
-We do not show the results for the $A_0=0.45, \parallel$ and $A_0=1, \perp$ pumps as they are qualitatively very similar when plotted in this way.

 In equilibrium, the spin excitations of the Hubbard ladder at half filling and large $U$ are well described by those of a Heisenberg ladder with antiferromagnetic exchange interactions.
 This two-leg spin ladder has a ground state characterised by singlet formation on rungs~\cite{giamarchi2003quantum}.
 Spin excitations are formed by breaking rung singlets, leading to massive (gapped) dispersing triplets.
 There is a spin gap and no true long range order, and the system is sometimes described as a spin liquid.
-However, because the spin gap $\Delta_s \approx 0.12$ is small and the antiferromagnetic correlations are somewhat long ranged, the low energy dynamics are approximately those of a spin-1 magnon, with a sharply defined mode that has an almost linear dispersion relation as it approaches zero energy near $\mathbf{k}=(\pi,\pi)$~\cite{fabrizio1993spin,endres1996dynamical}.
-This behaviour (convolved with the probe resolution) is seen in the left-hand panel of Fig.~\ref{fig:struc_fac_ky_PI_legsquench}.
-The middle panel of the same figure shows that during the pump the spin response near $\mathbf{k}=(\pi,\pi)$ is reduced in intensity, in agreement with the real time results of the previous section.
-There is also a notable broadening of the response.
-At later times after pumping (right-hand panel of Fig.~\ref{fig:struc_fac_ky_PI_legsquench}) the antiferromagnetic peak is substantially reduced in intensity, the response is broader for all $k_x$, and the dispersion has flattened.